Twonki/twonki.github.io/_posts/2020-05-05-haskell-microservice.md

 RUN cabal new-install

-# TODO: Add parameters as required

 ENTRYPOINT ["Wesir"]
 ```

-With this, we do a short `docker build . -t wesir` and `docker run wesir` - and we should see another Hello world.
+With this, we do a short `docker build . -t wesir` and `docker run wesir` and we should see another Hello world.

 ### Console Arguments & Connection-properties

-For the next step we could either try to make a first connection with hardcoded properties, or to pass properties.
+For the next step we could either try to make a first connection with hardcoded properties or to pass the required connection-properties.
 I decided to go for passing parameters first.

 There are two common approaches to configure your service: A configuration file or passing command-line arguments and environment variables.